This site is best viewed in a browser that better complies with international standards, such as Firefox, Opera, Google Chrome, or Safari.

 The Buddha did not teach the Dhamma for the entertainment of those already perfected; he taught it for the benefit of fallible people like us who were struggling to avoid pain and make sense of the world.
 Even to those who came to him with no intention to scale high spiritual summits he imparted the progressive training of giving, morality and mental development.
 Why?
 Because there is always scope for improvement and because the human alternatives are not limited to holy wisdom or cloddish ignorance.
 Suffering lessens and happiness increases when we make an effort to follow the Noble Eightfold Path, whatever our present condition.

 As we come to understand through personal experience the rightness and goodness of the path of Dhamma, we may discover— slowly or suddenly—that the consuming passions we previously thought to be the only reasons for our existence are really not so, and that something of wondrous value overarches them—indistinct as yet but flashing out now and again from the clouds of possibility.
 What do our heaving emotions matter compared with that?
 When we lean hard, out of passion, we will fall hard—such is the nature of attachment.
-But when we do not lean, when instead we stand upright with an eye to the heights, then the love we bestow flows out of us without weakening us, like a superabundance of vigor.
-This is metta—loving-kindness devoid of selfishness.
-It becomes purer to the extent we realize it is not the purest; it becomes happier to the extent we realize it is not the happiest.
+But when we do not lean, when instead we stand upright with an eye to the heights, then the love we bestow flows out of us without weakening us, like a superabundance of vigour.
+This is metta—loving kindness devoid of selfishness.
+It becomes purer to the extent we realise it is not the purest; it becomes happier to the extent we realise it is not the happiest.
 Nibbana surpasses all.

 If, through our own ripening knowledge, we appreciate that our ultimate and highest purpose should be Nibbana, the absolute end of sorrow, then all goals beneath that are cast in a new light.
-When we have something to live for that is higher than fame, honor, friendship, or health—higher even than love—we can never be utterly impoverished or ruined.
+When we have something to live for that is higher than fame, honour, friendship, or health—higher even than love—we can never be utterly impoverished or ruined.
 We are in fact in a much better position to enjoy whatever may be achieved in worldly life, because we no longer depend solely on changeable circumstances for our happiness.